osism/cloud-in-a-box/doc/quickstart.md

 # Cloud in a Box

-Cloud in a Box is a minimalistic installation of OSISM with only services which are needed to make it run.
+Cloud in a Box is a minimalistic installation of OSISM with only services which are needed to make it usable with Kubernetes in a meaningful way.

 For more information you can consult the [Testbed](https://docs.osism.tech/testbed/index.html) documentation.
-If you want to have a full installation please have a look at the [OSISM](https://docs.osism.tech/) documentation.
+If you want to have a full installation have a look at the [OSISM](https://docs.osism.tech/) documentation.

 :::warning

-> **Warning:**
 > The secrets are stored in plain text and are not secure.
-Do not use for publicly
+Do not use for public
 > accessible systems.

 :::